bai-shang/crnn_ctc_ocr_tf/README.md

 More details for CRNN and CTC loss (in chinese): https://zhuanlan.zhihu.com/p/43534801

 ### This code is not available for Chinese!
-Please do not ask any questions about Chinses OCR!
+Please do not ask any question about Chinses OCR!

 # Dependencies
 All dependencies should be installed are as follow: